coder7475/learn-nginx/README.md

 A reverse proxy accepts requests from clients and forwards the request to servers for the actual processing.
 The reverse proxy relays the results from servers to the client.

+The benefits of reverse proxy are the following:

+- **Security**: With a reverse proxy, clients will not have information about our backend servers, so there is no way any **malicious client** cannot access them directly to **exploit any vulnerabilities**.
+Many reverse proxy servers provide features that help **protect backend servers** from _DDoS attacks_, _IP address blacklisting_ to _reject traffic_ from particular client IP, or _Rate Limit_, which is limiting the number of connections accepted from each client.

+- **Optimized SSL Encryption/Decryption**: Implementing SSL/TLS can significantly impact backend server performance because the **SSL handshake** and **encrypting/decrypting** operation for each request is quite **CPU-intensive**.

+- **Scalability and high availability**: Along with **load balancing**, the reverse proxy allows to **scale/ add/remove servers** to backend pool based on traffic volume as clients see only the reverse proxy’s IP address.
+This makes you achieve high availability for your websites/API.

 ## Load Balancer

 A load balancer distributes client requests among a group of backend servers and then relays the response from the selected server to the appropriate client.